The Secret Series (Enid Blyton): The Secret of Killimooin (Retitled as The Secret Forest)

 Prince Paul, still attending the same boarding school as Jack and Mike, invites his four friends to his palace in Baronia for the holidays; but it is so hot there in the roasting summer that the entire royal household adjourns to their castle up in the mountains.
 Bands of robbers are marauding the countryside, terrorising the local people with their savagery, and Paul is incensed, and determined to find the robbers and have them detained – and, together with his friends, sets out to do this.

 They discover a secret tunnel in a cave on the mountainside which leads to an underground river, which eventually flows into a secret forest which is entirely inaccessible from outside, owing to being entirely surrounded by immensely tall cliffs and mountains which are completely impassable.
 It turns out the robbers live here, and only they know the secret tunnel leading into the forest – which is why no-one has been able to detect them for years.

-Unfortunately the children have now fallen into the clutches of the ruthless robbers, and go through many tense adventures in their efforts to escape and get back outside the mountain again.
+After falling into the hands of the aforementioned robbers, the children go through many adventures in their efforts to escape from the mountain.

 Their efforts are not helped, either, by the raging storm which has caused the flow of water in the underground stream to rise higher and higher.
 Will they escape the tunnel in time?